 Public value: the history

 In 2006 the Arts Council launched the Arts debate, a major inquiry into how people value the arts, their priorities for public funding and their expectations of the Arts Council.
 The findings of the Arts debate led the Arts Council to develop a new mission statement of 'great art for everyone'.
-This is now enshrined in our 10-year strategic framework Achieving great art for everyone.
+This is now enshrined in our 10-year strategic framework Great art and culture for everyone.

 Public value projects 2008-11